maxi0604/aoc2023/README.md

 - [ ] RISC-V Assembler
 - [ ] Rust
 - [ ] Scala
+- [ ] TypeScript
+- [ ] VHDL
 - [ ] x86-64 Assembler

+Note that there are more languages than days here.
+This is deliberate.

 ## Resources
 - https://wiki.freepascal.org/Basic_Pascal_Tutorial/Contents